Jaya1281/GitSimplilearn/README.md

 **10. git commit -a -m"your commit message here"**

 You can add and commit tracked files with a single command by using the -a and -m options.

+**11. git log**

+This command shows the commit history for the current repository

+**12. git log -p**

+This command shows the commit's history including all files and their changes

+**13. git diff**

+git diff shows only unstaged changes by default

+**14. git add -p**

+This command opens a prompt and asks if you want to stage changes or not, and includes other options.

+**15. git rm filename**

+To remove tracked files from the current working directory.
+This command expects a commit message to explain why the file was deleted.

+**16. git mv oldfile newfile**

+To rename files in git.
+This command stages the changes, then it expects a commit message.

+**17. .gitignore**

+To ignore files in git.
+Not to track those files